 Find your plugins folder in “wp-content/plugins”, then rename the plugin “Akismet”, for example, to “AkismetOff” and repeat that for all the others.
 Then, test your site when you reactivate every single plugin by deleting the “off”.

-The maximum memory allocated on shared hosting servers make things limited.
+The maximum memory allocated on shared hosting servers makes things limited.
 So, no more PHP executions if you reach your limit.
-In some cases, you get connection timed out error, and not a memory size error message.
+In some cases, you get a connection timed out error and not a memory size error message.

 To increase your maximum PHP limit, you need to add the following code to your “wp-confing.php” file.

 define( 'WP_MEMORY_LIMIT', '64M' );